Hiring

 If you’ve come this far, it means that you probably believe that developers only want to ignore texts.
 Double-texts too.
 But that’s not the case.
 And once you put the simple tips and tricks from this tech recruitment guide into practice, you will turn the tables.

 And surely, there’s more.
-You will want to explore the list of employee benefits that will actually attract top talent, like paid time off, healthcare perks, paid education opportunities, and more.
+Explore benefits that actually attract technical talent: learning stipends, conference attendance, high-quality development hardware, and technical book/course allowances.cation opportunities, and more.
 And finally, dazzling equipment should make this list too.
 Get them the right tools and gizmos, and let them do their magic.

 Learn the tested practices: Rely on the data you have